Obson/MicroSim/README.md

 Investment rate 20
 Unemployment benefit rate 0

-The Basic Model has only one employer (the government, and businesses invest all their funds in recruiting new employees rather than in paying bonuses or dividends.
+The Basic Model has only one employer (the government), and businesses invest all their funds in recruiting new employees rather than in paying bonuses or dividends.
 ```